Glocal Perspectives in Iberian Studies

 Descrizione del progetto

-Phase 1: Contemporary Catalan Classics – Contemporary Catalans and Classics: Conventionally, we identify the biginning of the Renaixença with the publication of Carles Aribau’s Oda a la Pàtria (1833).
+PHASE 1: Contemporary Catalan Classics – Contemporary Catalans and Classics.
+Conventionally, we identify the biginning of the Renaixença with the publication of Carles Aribau’s Oda a la Pàtria (1833).
 Ideally, this ode could represent the beginning of the recovery of Catalan literature –after a long parenthesis during the 16th-18th c.–, which will lead to the rich growth of the successive production, until the contemporary age.
 In less than two centuries, the spread and diffusion of an impressive artistic-literary development will allow once again the Catalan area to play a prominent role in the international culture.
 Particularly, during the 20th c. we observe the appearance of outstanding tendencies, artists and masterpieces which can be considered “Contemporary Catalan Classics”, a very ascending parabola with a constant progression, lasting until today.
 This phase of the project studies some peculiar key figures and innovative tendencies of this process, taking into consideration the specific features which characterize them, according to the most recent and experimental trends.

-Phase 2: Representing Identity: Intersemioticy and Transmediality in Contemporary Hispanic Cultures: The approach to studying the nature and phenomenology of the identity expression permits the realisation of its analysis articulating it on complementary plans, in order to delineate the iridescent identity profile deeply rooted in the community of reference.
+PHASE 2: Representing Identity: Intersemioticy and Transmediality in Contemporary Hispanic Cultures.
+The approach to studying the nature and phenomenology of the identity expression permits the realisation of its analysis articulating it on complementary plans, in order to delineate the iridescent identity profile deeply rooted in the community of reference.
 In the plural Hispanic field this means taking into consideration the different linguistic and cultural components that integrate it, namely the Castilian, Catalan, Galician and Basque.
 Some strategic aspects have been favoured for the framing of the representation of identity from an intersemiotic and transmedial perspective: the fictionalisation of historical memory as a reflection of identity components; cinema and photography as instruments of transversal identity expression; cultural heritage and social representations of identity identification; the dramatization of identity factors; and the role of the historical-literary icons as a synthesis of identity.

-Phase 3: Nation, Language and Literature in the Pluricultural Castilian-Catalan-Galician-Basque Area: Study of the nature and phenomenology of the national profile and its manifestations articulated on complementary plans, in order to sketch its peculiar characterization.
-In the plural Hispanic area this means taking into consideration the different historical, linguistic and cultural components that integrate it, namely the Castilian, Catalan, Galician and Basque.
-Some strategic aspects have been chosen for the framing of the representation of the concept of Nation: the idea of Nation and its evolution, focusing on the paradox between the existence of objective elements of local identity and the lack of correspondence with a widely felt nationalist political identification; the different political languages spoken, their conceptual formation and the narratives to which they correspond.
+PHASE 3: Nation, Language and Literature in the Pluricultural Castilian-Catalan-Galician-Basque Area.
+The nature and phenomenology of the national profile and its manifestations articulate on complementary plans.
+In the plural Hispanic area they deal with the different historical, linguistic and cultural components that integrate it (Castilian, Catalan, Galician and Basque).
+Some key features have been chosen for the framing of the representation of the concept of Nation in this area: the idea of Nation and its evolution, the existence of objective elements of local identity and the lack of correspondence with a widely felt nationalist political identification; the different political languages spoken, their conceptual formation and the narratives to which they correspond.
 The evolution of nationalism from federalism and autonomism to an independence movement.
-The role of bilingualism, translation and self-translation as well as the study of heterolingualism within Translation Studies, supratranslation, self-translation or indirect translation; the future of RMLanguages as a whole.
-The fictionalization of individual, collective and historical memory through literarization and dramatization; the representation of the armed conflicts, their narrative, and their reception; finally, how the experience of exile can influence the creativity of an author.
+The role of bilingualism, translation and self-translation as well as of heterolingualism within Translation Studies, supratranslation, self-translation or indirect translation; the future of RMLanguages as a whole.
+The fictionalization of individual, collective and historical memory through literarization and dramatization; the representation of the armed conflicts, their narrative and their reception; finally, how the experience of exile can influence the creativity of an author.

 Risultati e pubblicazioni

-2016: Contemporary Catalan Classics – Contemporary Catalans and Classics, Introduction and ed.
-V. Orazi, monograph of eHumanista/IVITRA, 9, 2016 (link: <http://www.ehumanista.ucsb.edu/ivitra/volumes/9>)
+2016: Contemporary Catalan Classics – Contemporary Catalans and Classics,Coord. and Introduction by V. Orazi, Monograph of eHumanista/IVITRA, 9, 2016 (link: <https://www.ehumanista.ucsb.edu/ivitra/volumes/9>)

-2018: Representing Identity: Intersemioticy and Transmediality in Contemporary Hispanic Cultures, Introduction and ed.
-V. Orazi, monograph of eHumanista/IVITRA, 13, 2018 (link: <https://www.ehumanista.ucsb.edu/ivitra/volume/13>)
+2018: Representing Identity: Intersemioticy and Transmediality in Contemporary Hispanic Cultures,Coord. and Introduction by V. Orazi, Monograph of eHumanista/IVITRA, 13, 2018 (link: <https://www.ehumanista.ucsb.edu/ivitra/volume/13>)

-2019: Nation, Language and Literature in the Pluricultural Castilian-Catalan-Galician-Basque Context, Introduction and ed.
-V. Orazi, monograph of eHumanista/IVITRA, 15, 2019 (link: <https://www.ehumanista.ucsb.edu/ivitra/volume/15>)
+2019: Nation, Language and Literature in the Pluricultural Castilian-Catalan-Galician-Basque Context,Coord. and Introduction by V. Orazi, Monograph of eHumanista/IVITRA, 15, 2019 (link: <https://www.ehumanista.ucsb.edu/ivitra/volume/15>)